donkirkby/four-letter-blocks/docs/construct_your_own.md

 When you've assigned all the blocks, choose Shuffle from the Edit menu to mix up the order of the clue numbers.

+### Testing
+Export the puzzle to a PNG file, and then try to solve it, assuming you don't know the answers to the hardest clues.
+Check for easy clues where there are several possible blocks to continue the word.
+It can be frustrating for solvers if that happens with too many clues.

+If possible, get someone who doesn't know the answers to try solving it before you publish.
+You might be surprised that some clues were harder than you expected, or they might find a problem that you didn't notice.

 ### Publishing
 You may publish your puzzle wherever you like, and you're welcome to post it in this project's [Show and Tell] discussion.
 Choose Export... from the File